Rideshare Insurance Coverage

 During 2014, Uber expanded from 66 cities in the United States to 266 other cities around the world.
 In New York, there are more than 80,000 people who drive for Uber, Lyft, Gett, and Via.
 In California, Lyft has more than 325,000 drivers, while Uber has at least 200,000 drivers.
 California law states that drivers for transportation network companies (TNCs), like Uber and Lyft, must be covered by car insurance.
 When the rideshare app is off, the driver’s personal auto insurance is in play.
 When the rideshare app is on, the driver is on the clock for Uber or Lyft.
 During this time, these ridesharing companies will provide insurance coverage for their drivers.

 Last year, Assembly Bill 5 (AB5) was passed because of the way rideshare and gig companies used independent contractors to do the work of employees.
 According to the bill, ridesharing companies are supposed to hire workers to be their employees and not independent contractors.
 Uber and Lyft lobbied aggressively to be exempt from the law, but they are still required to follow it.
 Because of the law, gig workers now have a right to labor protection and benefits, such as paid parental leave, unemployment insurance, and overtime pay.

 Uber and Lyft Insurance Policies

-Period 0 covers anytime when the rideshare app is closed, and is covered by a driver’s personal insurance, which must meet the minimum automobile insurance requirements in California.
-This means that you must have at least $15,000 in bodily injury coverage for each person who is injured in an accident.
-You must have $30,000 of bodily injury coverage per accident and $5,000 for property damage coverage as well.
+- Period 0.
+The Uber driver is offline.
+Any accident must be covered by the driver’s personal insurance, which must meet the minimum automobile insurance requirements in California.
+You must have at least $15,000 in bodily injury coverage for each person who is injured in an accident, $30,000 of bodily injury coverage per accident, and $5,000 for property damage coverage.